xieyuheng/inner/papers/drafts/a-syntax-for-the-terms-of-linear-logic.md

 - Where `A1` and ... and `An` are not negation, and atoms in both `Γ` and `Δ` are not negation.

-- Note that, we are can still use exchange rule, we just have to use them explicitly.
+- Note that, we can still use exchange rule, we just have to use them explicitly.
   And we should use exchange rule to order the sequent before a cut.